 Authorities last year published a provisional list of 29 financial institutions that they said should face capital surcharges of as much as 2.5 percent of their risk-weighted assets because their collapse would have global ramifications.

-The lenders targeted for these surcharges included Deutsche Bank AG (DBK), BNP Paribas SA (BNP) and Goldman Sachs Group Inc. (GS) Regulators also said banks on the list should face heightened supervision.
+The lenders targeted for these surcharges included Deutsche Bank AG (DBK), BNP Paribas SA (BNP) and Goldman Sachs Group Inc. (GS:US) Regulators also said banks on the list should face heightened supervision.

 While the committee doesn’t intend to draw up a list of the new domestically systemic, or D-SIB, banks, the plans include guidance for supervisors on identifying and regulating them, the people said.

 The paper will give guidance to authorities on what kinds of instruments such lenders should be allowed to count toward meeting additional capital requirements, one of the people said.
 The group will leave it to national regulators to specify how much extra capital their identified lenders should hold.